 Homer Lea’s career was stranger than many found in romantic fiction.
-Lea (1876-1912), a five-foot hunchback who suffered from debilitating health, overcame his afflictions in pursuing dreams and ambitions that few men ever achieve.
-He is best remembered as a somewhat mysterious adventurer, author, and geopolitical strategist who challenged conventional wisdom and went against significant odds in forging himself a role on the world scene.
-His youthful desires for adventure, including the pursuit of a military career, were fulfilled when he found opportunities for advancement through the Chinese reform and revolutionary movements.
-He began his adventures in 1900, after dropping out of Stanford University and going to China during the Boxer Rebellion, and ultimately became the trusted personal military advisor to Chinese revolutionary leader Dr. Sun Yat-sen during the 1911 Chinese Republican Revolution.
+Lea, a five-foot hunchback who suffered from debilitating health, overcame his afflictions in pursuing dreams and ambitions such as few achieve.
+He is best remembered as a somewhat mysterious adventurer, author, and geopolitical strategist who challenged conventional wisdom and went against significant odds to create for himself a role in world politics.
+He began his adventures in 1900, after dropping out of Stanford University and going to China during the Boxer Rebellion, and ultimately became the trusted personal military advisor to Chinese revolutionary leader Dr. Sun Yat-sen during the 1911 Chinese republican revolution.
 In the interim he became a celebrated author and internationally recognized geopolitical strategist.
-In 1912, he was poised on the brink of fulfilling a Napoleonic destiny in China when his health gave out.
-He died later that year, shortly before his 36th birthday, leaving an indelible mark on the history of his times.
+In 1912, poised on the brink of fulfilling a Napoleonic destiny in China, his health gave out.
+He died later that year, shortly before his thirty-sixth birthday, but the actions of his short life left a profound imprint on the history of his era.

 Lea became involved in Chinese affairs while attending Stanford University (1897-1899).
 In San Francisco, he joined a secret Chinese movement, the Pao Huang Hui (Protect the Emperor Society), which had been organized by K’ang Yu-wei, formerly a close adviser to the Emperor Kwang-hsu.
 K’ang Yu-wei was behind the Emperor initiating a series of liberal reforms in the late 1890s that led to a palace coup d’état by the conservative Regent, Empress Dowager Tzu Hsi.
 She imprisoned the Emperor and put a price on K’ang Yu-wei’s head.
 K’ang Yu-wei then established the Pao Huang Hui to restore the Emperor to power.
 Lea recognized a great opportunity for adventure with the Chinese and promoted himself among the Reformers as a military expert, claiming to be a relative, which he was not, of the famous Confederate General Robert E. Lee.
 He dropped out of Stanford and eventually went to China in the summer of 1900 where he received a lieutenant general’s commission in the would-be Pao Huang Hui army.
 His role entailed training Pao Huang Hui soldiers in Shensi Province just as China became embroiled in the Boxer Rebellion.
 Lea took no part in any fighting.
 Ultimately the Pao Huang Hui’s military plans to restore the Emperor to power failed and he returned to the United States (U.S.) as a valued member of the movement to continue his work.